How much water should we drink?

 Depending on the quality of your tap water in the area where you live, you may need to buy bottled water regardless of where it comes from just to have decent drinking water that doesn’t taste of a cocktail of chemicals.

 If the taste of your tap water is good enough it may be more practical and cheaper to fit a tap water filter cartridge and fill your own bottles.
 They aren’t too expensive compared to buying bottled water regularly.
-You can get a tap water filter cartridge at Amazon.

 See how you fit it into your supply line here: